 9. It contains Grade V & VI rapids

 The Zambezi River is home to arguably the world’s best and most thrilling one-day white water rafting.
-Just below the Victoria Falls, 24 fearsome rapids have been formed in a stretch of river that winds its ways through the Batoka Gorge.
+Just below the Victoria Falls, 24 fearsome rapids have been formed in a stretch of river that winds its way through the Batoka Gorge.
 The rapid range from Grade III to Grade V – the highest commercial grading possible.
 Battle your way through rapids such as The Devil’s Toilet Bowl, The Gnashing Jaws of Death, Morning Glory, Oblivion, and The Ugly Stepsisters.

 10. It provides nourishment for endless wildlife

 Due to the fact that the Zambezi River runs through many game reserves and national parks, it provides sustenance to a diverse array of game, birdlife and fish species.
-Wildlife to be spotted on a game drive along its banks, or a cruise within its waters include elephant, hippos, crocodiles, water buck, buffalo, zebras, and even lion.
+Wildlife to be spotted on a game drive along its banks, or a cruise within its waters include elephant, hippos, crocodiles, waterbuck, buffalo, zebras, and even lion.

 Image Credits: (In Order) Johnny Peacock, Tee La Rosa, Harvey Barrison, Kris Griffiths, Jason Wharam, Kasia Wallis, kat nienartowicz.